adlio/ngramfreq/README.md

 Below are the original requirements for this project:

 1. The program can be written in any language but should be easy to run.
-2.It should accept as arguments a list of one or more file paths (e.g. ./solution file1.txt file2.txt ...).
+2. It should accept as arguments a list of one or more file paths (e.g. ./solution file1.txt file2.txt ...).
 The program also accepts input on stdin (e.g. cat file1.txt | ./solution).
 3. The program outputs a list of the 100 most common three word sequences in the text, along with a count of how many times each occurred in the text.

 	For example:

 		231 - i will not
 		116 - i do not
 		105 - there is no